cjus/node-neo4j-presentation/presentation/readme.md

 Getting started with Neo is easier than with most database products.
 You can try Neo without installing it by simply provisioning a free instance using the [Neo4j Sandbox](https://neo4jsandbox.com/).
 It comes complete with user guides and sample datasets.
 This would have been an invaluable resource when I first embarked on Neo several years ago.
 Back then, setting up Neo4j involved working with the correct version of the Java JVM and tweaking operating system file handles.

-If you'd rather have a local instance of Neo4j running on your laptop you can [download and install](https://neo4j.com/download/community-edition) a free copy of Neo.
+If you'd rather have a local instance of Neo4j running on your laptop you can [download and install](https://neo4j.com/download/community-edition) a free copy.
 However, being a big fan of Docker, I prefer to download and run Neo4j from a Docker container.

 ```
 $ docker pull neo4j:3.1.0